 In the resolution example, if I wish to get a job promotion, I might want to bring my boss in on the planning session.
 I can ask, “What actions must be taken to achieve this goal?”

 Break Projects, Deliverables, and Milestones into Component Parts

 Once you have broken the goals down into manageable projects, deliverables and/or milestones, you will want to break each of these down further.
 Goal-oriented decomposition is a good way to ensure that every task your staff works on is moving your company towards the company’s strategic objectives.

 If the answer in the resolution question to the boss was “Increase profits in your division by fifteen percent and gain ten new clients this year,” then the decomposition process would break these two sub-goals down into their constituent tasks.

 Goal-oriented decomposition is a way to ensure that software development in IT companies meets the requirements of clients.
-For more information on project planning and goal setting, view some of the many articles available on this subject here at BrightHub.

 - Decomposition in Project Management

 - Pen-and-Paper Method For Decomposing Your Projects